emiller518/emiller518.github.io/_posts/2019-06-03-region-three-point-trends.md

 USciences (2015-16): 17-12
 USciences (2017-18): 16-13

 Next up, a look at the league wide trends for all three conferences in the region.
-I added statistics from the NBA to better understand how the regional trends match up with the professional game, and adjusted them to be on a per 40 mintue basis instead of 48 for a better comparison to the NCAA.
+I added statistics from the NBA to better understand how the regional trends match up with the professional game, and adjusted them to be on a per 40 minute basis instead of 48 for a better comparison to the NCAA.

 <iframe src="https://plot.ly/~millere680/4/"
         height="600" width="100%"